akahigeg/rbenv-keep-group-write-cookbook/README.md

+`WARNING`

-WARNING: This cookbook is useless because incron is not work well.
+This cookbook is useless because incron is not work well.

+Use [rbenv-install-rubies-cookbook](https://github.com/akahigeg/rbenv-install-rubies-cookbook) instead of this.

 ## Description